HubRise/website/content/apps/epos-technologies/en/food-ordering-platforms.md

 To receive Uber Eats orders in EPOS Technologies, you first need to connect Uber Eats Bridge, an app included in your HubRise subscription.
 For more information about Uber Eats Bridge, see the [Uber Eats Bridge documentation](/apps/uber-eats).

-In the Uber Eats Bridge configuration page, use the following values:
+To correctly receive your Uber Eats orders in EPOS Technologies, specify the following values in the Uber Eats Bridge configuration page.
+To find out how to view and modify it, see the [Uber Eats Configuration page](/apps/uber-eats/configuration).

 | Section        | Name                                         | Ref code or value                                                  |
 | -------------- | -------------------------------------------- | ------------------------------------------------------------------ |